uwazi

 Some suites need MongoDB configured in Replica Set mode to run properly.
 The provided Docker Compose file runs MongoDB in Replica Set mode and initializes the cluster automatically, if you are using your own mongo installation Refer to MongoDB's documentation for more information.

-$ yarn hot
+$ yarn cypress

-$ yarn e2e
+$ yarn cy-components --browser chrome

 $ DATABASE_NAME=uwazi_e2e INDEX_NAME=uwazi_e2e yarn hot

-On a different console tab, run
+On a different console tab, run:

 $ yarn e2e-puppeteer